BrownUniversity/brown-university-components/README.md

 ### Add Brown University Theme

-Ensure you're on the network and that your SSH key has been added to the ssh-agent (`ssh-add ~/.ssh/id_rsa`) and uploaded to [bitbucket.brown.edu](https://bitbucket.brown.edu/plugins/servlet/ssh/account/keys), then run:

 ```
   yarn add git+https://bitbucket.brown.edu/scm/ccum/brown-university-theme.git#^0.3
 ```

+_Ensure you're on the network and that your SSH key has been added to the ssh-agent (`ssh-add ~/.ssh/id_rsa`) and uploaded to [bitbucket.brown.edu](https://bitbucket.brown.edu/plugins/servlet/ssh/account/keys)._

 ### Dependencies